Wednesday, May 22, 2019

 Error Handling Techinques

-Error Handling Techniques are of two types, they are fatal errors and non-fatal errors.
+There are two types of errors; they are fatal errors and non-fatal errors.

-Non-fatal error does not force session to fail.
+A non-fatal error does not force a session to fail.

 It happens while reading data from source to target.
 Rejected records will come in this category.